IsaacAnator/STM32F0Discovery_ASM/STM32F0Discovery_FromScratch.md

 08000000  09 20 fd e7                                       |. ..|
 08000004
 ```
 Using hexdump from binutils, I can check the tools to ensure the proper binary output.
 I expect the there to be a reset vector pointing to the first instruction which will be located in the flash at memory location 0x08000000.
-I also expect there to be 4 words of data at location 0x000000C0 reading "ABCD". looking at the binary output above, this is exactly what I see, with the data being stored in little endian format as described in RM0091 2.2.1 <br>
+I also expect there to be 4 words of data at location 0x000000C0 reading "ABCD". looking at the binary output above, this is exactly what I see, with the data being stored in little endian format as described in RM0091 2.2.1

 Now checking the machine code on the instructions themselves.
-In the ARMv6-M architecture reference manual section A6.7.39 it gives the encoding for the "MOV immediate" instruction.
-The first 8 bits are the immediate value, the next 3 give which of the first 8 internal registers, and the last 5 should be 0b00100.
+In the ARMv6-M architecture reference manual section A6.7.x it gives the encoding for the "MOV immediate" and "Branch to label" instructions.
+The MOV instruction is encoded as 0b00100xxxyyyyyyyy where y is the immediate number #imm8, and x encodes the internal register from R0-R7.
 Putting it all together the 16 bit instruction should be 0x2009 in hex.
+The next instruction is a Branch instruction which is encoded as 0b11100xxxxxxxxxxx, where x is the offset added to the Program Counter (PC).
+The immediate number is prepended with a 0 and then sign extended out to a 32 bit integer so that it can be added to the PC.
+According to section A5.1.2, "Read the PC value, that is, the address of the current instruction + 4.
+Some instructions read the PC value implicitly, without the use of a register specifier, for example the conditional branch instruction."
+This means that the PC will read a value 4 bytes ahead of the current instruction due to instruction pipelining, so the branch instruction will have to subtract the actual offset in bytes +4.
+The MOV instruction is 16 bits or 2 bytes (like most .thumb instructions for the ARM Cortex-M0+) so the offset to jump back to _start which is located at 0x08000000 is 2 + 4 = 6 bytes back (-6 in decimal).
+Working backwards now, removing the leading 0 from and shortening to 11 bits and putting the whole instruction together I get 0xe7fd.